kirchhausenlab/Cryosamba/README.md

 ## Terminal

-❗❗❗**WARNING**❗❗❗ These instructions require you to know how to open a terminal window on your computer, how to navigate through folders and to copy files around.
+❗**WARNING**❗ These instructions require you to know how to open a terminal window on your computer, how to navigate through folders and to copy files around.

 Note: these instructions are designed for machines with a **Linux** operating system.
 For Windows, refer to the [manual installation instructions](https://github.com/kirchhausenlab/Cryosamba/blob/main/installation_instructions.md).